Learning from Comparisons and Choices: Introduction

 \subsection{Related Work}

 {\bf Bradley-Terry and Plackett-Luce models.} The simplest form of the MNL model is when all users are sharing the same feature vector such that each item is parametrized by a scalar value.
-This is known as Bradley-Terry (BT) model when pairwise comparisons are concerned and Plackett-Luce (PL) model when higher order o comparisons are concerned.
+This is known as Bradley-Terry (BT) model when pairwise comparisons are concerned and Plackett-Luce (PL) model when higher order comparisons are concerned.
 This has been proposed and rediscovered several times in the last century \cite{Zer29,Thu27,BT55,Luce59,Pla75,McF73,McF80} in the context of ranking teams in sports games, ranking items based on surveys, and ranking routes in transportation systems.
 Unlike the general MNL model, maximum likelihood estimator for the BT and PL models are naturally convex programs.
 However, learning the BT model has first been addressed in \cite{Ford57} where the convergence of the iterative algorithm is analyzed, without explicitly relying on the convexity of the problem.
-A new algorithm based on Majorize-Minimization was proposed in \cite{Hun04}.
+A new algorithm based on Majorize-Minimize framework was proposed in \cite{Hun04}.
 First sample complexity of learning BT model was provided in \cite{NOS12} where a novel estimator, called Rank Centrality, of the BT parameters was proposed.
 The authors construct a random walk over a graph where the nodes are the items and the transition probability is constructed from the comparisons outcomes.
 This spectral approach is proven to achieve a minimax optimal sample complexity.
-This has been a building block for several ranking algorithms, which further process the Rank Centrality to get better accuracy at the top \cite{CS15,JKSO16}.
+This has been a building block for several ranking algorithms, which further process the Rank Centrality to get better accuracy on top of it \cite{CS15,JKSO16,jang2017optimal,CFM17}.
 For higher order comparisons, the sample complexity of learning PL model was provided in \cite{HOX14,shah2014better}, where the Maximum Likelihood (ML) estimator is shown to achieve the minimax optimality.
-Later, \cite{MG15} made the connection between the spectral approach of rank centrality and the ML estimator precise by providing a unifying random walk view to the problem.
-Recently, \cite{16BKM} treat the learning problem as solving a noisy linear system, and propose an algorithm that is amenable to on-line, distributed and asynchronous variants.
+Later, \cite{MG15} made the connection between the spectral approach of Rank Centrality and the ML estimator precise by providing a unifying random walk view to the problem.
+This led to a novel Accelerated Spectral Ranking algorithm introduced in \cite{APA18}, which not only finds the parameters of the PL model more efficiently in computation, but also achieves optimal sample complexity under general sampling graphs.
+Recently, \cite{16BKM} treat the learning problem as solving a noisy linear system, and propose an algorithm that is amenable to on-line, distributed and asynchronous variants. \cite{vojnovic2016parameter} analyzes a more general class of random utility models known as Thurstone models, and provide the minimax sample complexity by analyzing the ML estimator.
+Note that the ML estimators for Thurstone models in general are computationally intractable.